tim-peterson/omniphenotype/README.md

 # omniphenotype
-Code for the `Cell growth is an omniphenotype` paper.
+Code for the `Cell fitness is an omniphenotype` paper.

 Code to generate data for each figure was written in PHP or MySQL.
 The underlying data can be accessed as described in the methods.

 ### Figure 2

-- figure2.sql has multiple MySQL commands that are needed to generate the data shown in Figure 2.
+- figure2A.sql has multiple MySQL commands that are needed to generate the data shown in Figure 2A.

+- Any gene cluster can be input into the figure2B.py script to yield the data that can be converted into the volcano plot as shown in Figure 2B.

 ### Figure 3